fonoster/routr/SPECS.md

 **Brief Description**

 The EdgePort component is a service that sits at the edge of the network.
-The job of the EdgePort is to receive SIP Messages parse them into protobuf and forward them downstream for processing.
+The job of the EdgePort is to receive SIP Messages, convert them to protobuf and forward them downstream for processing.
 A *Routr* network might have multiple EdgePorts.

 **Functional Requirements**

 The following functions are Must have for an implementation of an *EdgePort*:

 - *Accept SIP Msg* - Accept Messages using as transport UDP, TCP, TLS, WS, and WSS
-- *Accept SIP Msg (Part2)* - Accept Messages on all interfaces
+- *Accept SIP Msg (Part2)* - Accept Messages on some or all network interfaces
-- *Parse SIP Msg* - Parse Messages into a protobuf
+- *Transform SIP Msg* - Transform Messages to protobuf
 - *Keep Msg's state* - MUST keep the state until the Message is processed or a timeout occurs
 - *Reject Msgs from banned IPs* - MUST have a mechanism to identify and discard unwanted Messages
 - *Health Check* - MUST have a mechanism to identify the health of the service